RogueLikeJavaENS/RogueLike/README.md

 - Differents types of Room.
 - Move with direction of the player.
 - Monsters.
-- Basic systems of spells.
+- Basic systems of game.entity.living.player.spell.
 - Basic merchants.
-- Range of spell.
+- Range of game.entity.living.player.spell.
 - Level and Xp management
 - BTC